-considered, one with time-domain equalization and one with cyclic prefix plus frequency domain equalization.
-Results have shown that the proposed TDE structure outperforms the FDE, as well as that for distances up to 100m and for values of the transmit power around 0dBW very good performance level can be attained, with ASE values up to 10 bit/s/Hz, which, for a bandwidth of 500MHz, leads to bit-rate of up to 5Gbit/s.
+This paper has provided a preliminary assessment of the ASE for a MIMO link operating at mmWave frequencies with SCM.
+Two different transceiver architectures have been considered, one with time-domain equalization and one with cyclic prefix plus frequency domain equalization.
+Results have been shown with reference to the TDE structure, which was found to outperform the FDE structure.
+For distances up to 100m and for values of the transmit power around 0dBW a good performance level can be attained, with ASE values up to 3-4 bit/s/Hz, which, for a bandwidth of 500MHz, leads to a bit-rate of up to 2Gbit/s.
 The present study can be generalized and strengthened in many directions.
-First of all, the impact of hybrid analog/digital beamforming should be evaluated; moreover, the considered analysis might be applied to a pointto-multipoint link, wherein the presence of multiple antennas at the transmitter is used for simultaneous communication with distinct users (the so-called multiuser MIMO technique).
+First of all, the impact of hybrid analog/digital beamforming should be evaluated; moreover, the considered analysis might be applied to a point-to-multipoint link, wherein the presence of multiple antennas at the transmitter is used for simultaneous communication with distinct users (the so-called multiuser MIMO technique).
 Additionally, since, as already discussed, the reduced wavelength of mmWave permits installing arrays with many antennas in small volumes, an analysis, possibly through asymptotic analytic considerations, of the very large number of antennas regime could also be made.
-Last, but not least, energyefficiency considerations should also be made: both the ASE and the transceiver power consumption increase for increasing transmit power and increasing size of the antenna arrays; if we focus on the ratio between the ASE and the transceiver power consumption, namely on the system energy efficiency, optimal trade-off values for the transmit power and size of the antenna arrays should be found.
+Last, but not least, energy-efficiency considerations should also be made: both the ASE and the transceiver power consumption increase for increasing transmit power and increasing size of the antenna arrays; if we focus on the ratio between the ASE and the transceiver power consumption, namely on the system energy efficiency, optimal trade-off values for the transmit power and size of the antenna arrays should be found.
 These topics are certainly worth future investigation.